Nicolas Poussin Biography | Oil Paintings

 6-15-1594 Les Andelys, FRA – 11-19-1665 Rome, ITABack to Artist IndexView Artists Paintings

-Nicolas Poussin style was imitated by many of his contemporaries, and influenced the work of French artists such as Jacques Stella and Sébastien Bourdon, the Italian painter Pier Francesco Mola, and the Dutch painter Gerard de Lairesse.
-Benjamin West, an American painter of the 18th century who worked in Britain, based his canvas of The Death of General Wolfe—in which each character gazes with appropriate seriousness on Wolfe's death—on Poussin's The Death of Germanicus.
+Nicolas Poussin style was imitated by many of his contemporaries and influenced the work of French artists such as Jacques Stella and Sébastien Bourdon, the Italian painter Pier Francesco Mola, and the Dutch painter Gerard de Lairesse.
+Benjamin West, an American painter of the eighteenth century who worked in Britain, based his canvas of The Death of General Wolfe, where everyone gazes on Wolfe's death, on Poussin's The Death of Germanicus.

-Influenced: Jacques-Louis David, Jean-Auguste-Dominique Ingres, Paul Cézanne, Jacques Stella, Sébastien Bourdon, Pier Francesco Mola, Gerard de Lairesse, Benjamin West
+Painters Nicolas Poussin Influenced: Jacques-Louis David, Jean-Auguste-Dominique Ingres, Paul Cézanne, Jacques Stella, Sébastien Bourdon, Pier Francesco Mola, Gerard de Lairesse, Benjamin West.